aellxx/aellxx.github.io/_swe/rest-api.md

 Why?

 First of all, to be completely honest, I don't have anything I *recently* learned about AI/ML that I can write about.

-Plus I already have some things written that I have archived in my Obsidian and Notion.
+Plus I already had some things written archived in my Obsidian vault and Notion pages.

-So why not utilize the ones I have already?
+So I thought, "Why not utilize the ones I have already?"

-My first post will be on REST APIs, and yes it's basic.
+My first post will be on REST APIs, and yes I know it's super basic.
 You might ask, "You're a software engineer and you just recently learned about REST APIs?"

 Well I did learn it in school...
 2.5 years ago in a Software Engineering class.
 But the thing is, I forgot.
-It was only until last week until I soft-started a new project at work, when I was asking my (awesome) manager about what I should do to prepare myself for the project implementation.
-At that point, I had a bunch of architecture proposals that included a bunch of APIs, one of them being RESTful APIs.
+It was only until last week when I soft-started a new project at work when I realized this.
+I was asking my (awesome) manager about what I should do to prepare myself for the project implementation, and I had a bunch of architecture proposals that included a bunch of APIs, one of them being RESTful APIs.

-*"Do you know about REST APIs?"*
+My manager asked me: *"Do you know about REST APIs?"*

 Errrrr....
 No...?

 So there I was, reading blog posts and conversing with my friend Claude -- and here is what I wrote up.

-Hope it helps.
+Hope this helps.

 # Table of Contents
 - [RESTful APIs](#restful-apis)